akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 These stages can transform the rate of incoming elements since there are stages that emit multiple elements for a single input (e.g. `mapConcat') or consume multiple elements before emitting one output (e.g. ``filter``).
 However, these rate transformations are data-driven, i.e. it is the incoming elements that define how the rate is affected.
-This is in contrast with :ref:`detached-stages-overview` which can change their processing behavior depending on being backpressured by downstream or not.
+This is in contrast with :ref:`detached-stages-overview_scala` which can change their processing behavior depending on being backpressured by downstream or not.

 map
 ^^^
 Transform each element in the stream by calling a mapping function with it and passing the returned value downstream.

-*emits* when the mapping function returns an element
+**emits** when the mapping function returns an element

-*backpressures* when downstream backpressures
+**backpressures** when downstream backpressures

-*completes* when upstream completes
+**completes** when upstream completes

 mapConcat
 ^^^^^^^^^
 Transform each element into zero or more elements that are individually passed downstream.

+**emits** when the mapping function returns an element or there are still remaining elements from the previously calculated collection

+**backpressures** when downstream backpressures or there are still available elements from the previously calculated collection

+**completes** when upstream completes and all remaining elements has been emitted

+statefulMapConcat
+^^^^^^^^^^^^^^^^^
+Transform each element into zero or more elements that are individually passed downstream.
+The difference to ``mapConcat`` is that the transformation function is created from a factory for every materialization of the flow.

-*emits* when the mapping function returns an element or there are still remaining elements from the previously calculated collection
+**emits** when the mapping function returns an element or there are still remaining elements from the previously calculated collection

-*backpressures* when downstream backpressures or there are still available elements from the previously calculated collection
+**backpressures** when downstream backpressures or there are still available elements from the previously calculated collection

-*completes* when upstream completes and all remaining elements has been emitted
+**completes** when upstream completes and all remaining elements has been emitted

 filter
 ^^^^^^
 Filter the incoming elements using a predicate.
 If the predicate returns true the element is passed downstream, if it returns false the element is discarded.

-*emits* when the given predicate returns true for the element
+**emits** when the given predicate returns true for the element

-*backpressures* when the given predicate returns true for the element and downstream backpressures
+**backpressures** when the given predicate returns true for the element and downstream backpressures

-*completes* when upstream completes
+**completes** when upstream completes

 collect
 ^^^^^^^
 Apply a partial function to each incoming element, if the partial function is defined for a value the returned value is passed downstream.
 Can often replace ``filter`` followed by ``map`` to achieve the same in one single stage.

-*emits* when the provided partial function is defined for the element
+**emits** when the provided partial function is defined for the element

-*backpressures* the partial function is defined for the element and downstream backpressures
+**backpressures** the partial function is defined for the element and downstream backpressures

-*completes* when upstream completes
+**completes** when upstream completes

 grouped
 ^^^^^^^
 Accumulate incoming events until the specified number of elements have been accumulated and then pass the collection of elements downstream.

-*emits* when the specified number of elements has been accumulated or upstream completed
+**emits** when the specified number of elements has been accumulated or upstream completed

-*backpressures* when a group has been assembled and downstream backpressures
+**backpressures** when a group has been assembled and downstream backpressures

-*completes* when upstream completes
+**completes** when upstream completes

 sliding
 ^^^^^^^